same31/linuxcheatsheet/README.md

 ## xargs

-Inline the output of a command
+Inlines the output of a command

 `ls | xargs`